Topics Opinion Exchange Meeting with Mr. Dao Hong Lan, Minister of Health of Vietnam" was held.

 Expediting and streamlining the examination period

 It is not uncommon for new drug applications in Vietnam to wait three or four years for review results.
 The large drug lag is a disadvantage for Vietnamese patients, and for companies, the unpredictable and unpredictable review period can make them hesitant to enter the market.
 Change applications also take time, to the detriment of both companies and patients.
-We requested that the Government of Japan consider drastic measures to speed up and improve the efficiency of the examination process, such as the promotion and effective use of digital technology, the introduction of a formal consultation system and a simplified examination system, and the establishment of an examination center, including an increase in examination fees.
+We requested that the Government of Japan consider drastic measures to speed up and streamline the examination process, such as the promotion and effective use of digital technology, the introduction of a formal consultation system and a simplified examination system, and the establishment of an examination center, including an increase in the fee for examination.

 Mr. Vu Toan Kwon acknowledged that there are indeed delays in the review of new drugs, and explained the measures planned or underway: four review centers have been established in cooperation with six universities, and the review is gradually being shifted to the centers.
 Regarding the cost of examination, we learned about the examination fees in Japan during our visit to the Japanese department in charge of examination.
 Although Vietnam has recently raised its examination fees slightly, it is difficult to set higher fees due to government policy.
 As for the official consultation system, it is under consideration that the Corporate Support and Training Center established under the guidance of the Minister will have an official consultation function.
 We are currently coordinating with PMDA in this direction.
 One of the reasons for the delay in review in Vietnam is the incompleteness of application materials, and 95% of the applications are returned.
 Regarding the online application screening, he introduced that the online application has been in operation since May 4, 2023, and that companies can check the progress of the screening through their accounts.